 Programming languages are the formal language, with a set of instructions which provides the desired output.
 For implementing various algorithms in our machines we started using the Programming language.
 A set of specific instructions are used in programmable machines, rather than general programming languages.
 Computer programming languages are used to communicate with a computer.
-Each and every Programming languages are based on certain syntactic and semantic rules.
+Each and every Programming language are based on certain syntactic and semantic rules.

 Computers work with digital representation. only understand the presence of a 0 or 1 as off or on.
-So to communicate with the computers we have to give the instruction in Binary which is nearly impossible, so here comes the programming language to save us. we wrote the instructions in English following some general syntactical rule of a programming language and later this transformed into the machine code by some process and tells the computer to do some specific operation.
+So to communicate with the computers we have to give the instruction in Binary which is nearly impossible, so here comes the programming language to save us. we wrote the instructions in English following some general syntactical rules of a programming language and later this transformed into the machine code by some process and tells the computer to do some specific operation.

-Day by day the rising demands for computing power and productivity was the key factor for the development of more powerful, cheaper, and faster business machines, supercomputers and various programmed devices, with the variety of applications and types of computers, every time there arouses a need for specific programming languages to complete specific tasks.
+Day by day the rising demands for computing power and productivity was the key factor for the development of more powerful, cheaper, and faster business machines, supercomputers, and various programmed devices, with the variety of applications and types of computers, every time there arouses a need for specific programming languages to complete specific tasks.
 A complete categorical list of all types of programming languages is given below.
 There is no strict classification scheme for programming languages.
 Thus, we can see a language as an example of more than one programming language.

 Let’s Understand these programming languages one by one.
 As the list is very large so it is impossible to discuss all of these in details.
-Here I’m writing the brief intoduction with example for all of these various programming languages.
+Here I’m writing the brief introduction with example for all of these various programming languages.

 - Compiled Languages: